Top Projects That Will Reshape Boston

 The five buildings at Longwood Place will total 1.7 million square feet and 2.6 acres of green space.
 Image courtesy of Skanska

-Scheduled for completion in 2026, the Living and Learning Center is set to encompass 1,000 beds and a 500-seat dining hall spread across 37,000 square feet.
-Plans also call for a fitness center with a swimming pool, as well as office, social and meeting spaces.
-The research center is part of Simmons University’s three-step master plan to consolidate its existing facilities into one campus, dubbed One Simmons.
+The Living and Learning Center is set to encompass over 1,000 beds, an 80,000 athletic facility and a 450-seat dining hall spread across 26,000 square feet.
+The mixed-use building is the final phase of Simmons University’s is part of Simmons University’s three-step masterplan to consolidate its existing facilities into one campus, dubbed One Simmons.

 Two of the buildings at Longwood Place will include 380 residential units ranging from studios to three-bedroom floorplans, out of which 20 percent will be affordable.
-The remaining three structures will comprise 471,000 square feet of office space and 811,000 square feet of laboratory space.
+The remaining three structures will comprise office and laboratory space.
 Additionally, some 44,000 square feet of ground-floor retail will also be built.

-“A key design component of Longwood Place is the 2.6 acres of green and open space which will support the neighborhood’s health-care and educational institutions, as well as life sciences ecosystem.
-While building on the city’s vision for an extended mixed-use neighborhood corridor, it creates a destination neighborhood for residents, workers and visitors,” DeMartino added.
+“A key design component of Longwood Place is the 2.6 acres of green and open space which will support the neighborhood’s health-care and educational institutions, as well as life sciences ecosystem,” DeMartino added.

 7. FORUM

-FORUM is another life science project that will add 350,000 square feet of lab and office space to Boston’s Allston-Brighton neighborhood.
+FORUM is a life science development that recently added 350,000 square feet of lab and office space to Boston’s Allston-Brighton neighborhood.
 Lendlease and Ivanhoé Cambridge teamed up for the $500 million development after acquiring a 1.2-acre parcel back in 2021 for $67 million.
-The developers broke ground last year and later secured a $315 million construction loan from Bank of China, CommercialEdge data shows.
+The developers broke ground in 2022 and later secured a $315 million construction loan from Bank of China, CommercialEdge data shows.

-Sixty percent of the nine-story FORUM building will be laboratory space and 40 percent will be office space.
-The structure will feature 50,000-square-foot flexible floorplates, three loading bays, 11-foot lab benches, a 288-stall underground parking garage, 146 bike storage spaces and locker rooms.
+Sixty percent of the nine-story FORUM building is laboratory space and 40 percent is office space.
+The structure features 50,000-square-foot flexible floorplates, three loading bays, 11-foot lab benches, a 288-stall underground parking garage, 146 bike storage spaces and locker rooms.

-NB Development Group’s Boston Landing is a 15-acre mixed-use development, comprising office, lab, entertainment and retail.
+The SGA Architects-designed FORUM building is part of NB Development Group’s Boston Landing master project, a 15-acre mixed-use development, comprising office, lab, entertainment and retail.
 The live-work-play area along the Massachusetts Turnpike is home to the New Balance corporate headquarters, the practice facilities for the Bruins and Celtics, a track and fitness complex, an entertainment venue, retail and residential buildings as well as a planned hotel, according to Lendlease Americas Director of Development Mark Barer.

 “Designed to integrate into the vibrant-mixed use district, the seamless connection of indoor and outdoor experiences at FORUM will offer both flexible workspaces and community gathering spaces, including an outfitted 7,000-square-foot-terrace for tenants and a publicly accessible ground floor that will feature an indoor-outdoor lounge, all-day café and art gallery,” Barer said.

-Scheduled for completion next year, 15 Necco St. will encompass life science and office space, as well as ground-floor retail and restaurant space, along with flexible workspaces.
-Rising 12 stories, the development will also include a rooftop deck and outdoor terraces with green spaces, cafes and restaurants, public work lounge and a waterfront park.
+Formerly known as 15 Necco St., Lilly Seaport Innovation Center was completed last year and encompasses life science and office space, as well as ground-floor retail and restaurant space, along with flexible workspaces.
+Rising 12 stories, the Elkus Manfredi Architects-designed development also includes a rooftop deck and outdoor terraces with green spaces, cafes and restaurants, public work lounge and a waterfront park.